getodk/build/CONTRIBUTING.md

 * `property-editor.js` renders and manages all of the property controls that appear in the right sidebar, and pushes updates back into the control.
 * `core.validation.js` is the core code that routes data in order to _perform_ validation, as opposed to `impl.validation.js` which _defines_ how the validations behave.

+### build2xlsform

+Some changes, like adding support for a new field type, might require an addition to `build2xlsform`.
+Make sure to test that the export to XLSForm yields a valid XLSForm.

 Staging
 -------